p-chan/ts-starter-kit/README.md

-# ts-starter-kit
+# ts-template

-> A starter kit with TypeScript
+> A TypeScript template